• Home

 });

-2. Fine-tuning the AI (Prompt)
+2. Training the AI (Prompt)

-View GEMINI.md Prompt Details
+View GEMINI.md Prompt details

 You are a professional web3 project i18n translation expert specializing in translating word/sentence into multiple languages for software localization.